NERC-CEH/catalogue/README.markdown

 Once you are up and running, try visiting one of the [metadata](https://localhost:8080/documents/ff55462e-38a4-4f30-b562-f82ff263d9c3) documents in your browser.
 Note that the server is using **https** on port 8080

+## Testing

+The vagrant box can be functionally tested using capybara and selenium.
+The tests for this are written in rspec, to run these and drive the chrome browser from a windows box you will need to:

+* Get a copy of the [chromedriver](http://ladist.nerc-lancaster.ac.uk/apps/selenium/chromedriver-2.10_win32.exe).
+Save it somewhere as *chromedriver* and make sure that it is accessable from your PATH variable

+* Install the gem bundle using ( you will have had to previously installed [bundler](http://bundler.io/) )

+        bundle install

+* Then you can execute your tests

+        bundle exec rspec

+* Sit back and watch your chrome instance run through your test suite

+### Running the tests headlessly

+If you want to execute the tests within xvfb, then set the environment variable HEADLESS to true.
+Chrome will be started up inside xvfb.